testo/tjf/README.md

 | Forward-Slash `/` | Underscore `_`     |
 | Equal Sign `=`    | Colon `,`          |

+## Questions ?
+For questions/comments to the developer please create an issue with the corresponding label!

 ## Extended schema
 The extended schema is designed to hold all possibly necessary data a measurement can contain.